cruisen/cli-calc/README.md

 ## Introduction

-Using plain python at the command line already provides a pretty decent calculator:
+Please note: Using plain python at the command line already does provide a pretty decent calculator:

 ```
 $ python